japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

   status: MapStatus): Unit
 ----

-registerMapOutput finds the xref:scheduler:ShuffleStatus.adoc[ShuffleStatus] by the given shuffle ID and xref:scheduler:ShuffleStatus.adoc#addMapOutput[adds the given MapStatus]:
+registerMapOutput finds the scheduler:ShuffleStatus.md[ShuffleStatus] by the given shuffle ID and scheduler:ShuffleStatus.md#addMapOutput[adds the given MapStatus]:

-* The given mapId is the xref:scheduler:Task.adoc#partitionId[partitionId] of the xref:scheduler:ShuffleMapTask.adoc[ShuffleMapTask] that finished.
+* The given mapId is the scheduler:Task.md#partitionId[partitionId] of the scheduler:ShuffleMapTask.md[ShuffleMapTask] that finished.

-* The given shuffleId is the xref:rdd:ShuffleDependency.adoc#shuffleId[shuffleId] of the xref:rdd:ShuffleDependency.adoc[ShuffleDependency] of the xref:scheduler:ShuffleMapStage.adoc#shuffleDep[ShuffleMapStage] (for which the ShuffleMapTask completed)
+* The given shuffleId is the rdd:ShuffleDependency.md#shuffleId[shuffleId] of the rdd:ShuffleDependency.md[ShuffleDependency] of the scheduler:ShuffleMapStage.md#shuffleDep[ShuffleMapStage] (for which the ShuffleMapTask completed)

-registerMapOutput is used when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#handleTaskCompletion[handle a ShuffleMapTask completion].
+registerMapOutput is used when DAGScheduler is requested to scheduler:DAGScheduler.md#handleTaskCompletion[handle a ShuffleMapTask completion].

 == [[getStatistics]] Calculating Shuffle Map Output Statistics